-Rosie O’Donnell Accuses Pregnant Daughter Chelsea of Trying to Profit off Ex Michelle Rounds’ Death
+Rosie O'Donnell Accuses Pregnant Daughter Chelsea of Trying to Profit off Ex Michelle Rounds' Death

 Chelsea and O’Donnell have had a strained relationship for years.
 In 2015, Chelsea ran away from home at the age of 17, only to be found a week later — safe and sound with her then-boyfriend’s — saying she was kicked out of the former View host’s house and denying that she is mentally ill.

-In 2016, Chelsea met Nick at a Dunkin Donuts, and they wed three months later.
+Chelsea met Nick at a Dunkin Donuts and they wed months later in July 2016.